vmoranv/aolarhapsody/README.en.md

 ## 🛠️ Available Scripts

 - `pnpm dev`: Starts the development mode for all packages.
 - `pnpm build`: Builds all packages.
 - `pnpm check`: Runs all code checks (linting, cspell).
 - `pnpm format`: Formats all code.
 - `pnpm clean`: Cleans all build artifacts and `node_modules`.

+## Deployment

+### Deploying the Backend Service with Docker

+This project supports containerizing the backend service using Docker.

+1.  **Build the Docker Image**

+    Use the following command to build the Docker image for the backend service.
+This command utilizes the `backend/Dockerfile`.

+    ```bash
+    pnpm build:docker:backend
+    ```

+    After a successful build, you can use `docker images` to see the image named `aolarhapsody-backend`.

+2.  **Run the Docker Container**

+    Use the following command to start the container:

+    ```bash
+    docker run -d -p 3000:3000 --name aolarhapsody-backend-container aolarhapsody-backend
+    ```

+    - `-d`: Run the container in detached mode.
+    - `-p 3000:3000`: Map port 3000 of the host to port 3000 of the container.
+    - `--name`: Assign a name to the container.

+    Once the service is running, it can be accessed at `http://localhost:3000`.

 ## 📄 License